Custom Manager Support using JSONata

 }

-The JSONata query transforms the content to a JSON object, similar to the this:
+The JSONata query transforms the content to a JSON object, similar to this:

 [